khaldi-med/Aalto_univ/web-sf-dev-notes.md

 * Client-server model (or client-server architecture), which is at the core of all web applications.
 In client-server model, a server is responsible for hosting and providing resources and services to one or more clients.
 	- While servers share their resources, clients do not.
 	- Note that the a server can also act as a client.
  As an example, when a web server connects to a database server, the web server is a client, and the database server is the server.

+* deno run --allow-net --watch <file.js>
+* deno fmt file.js
+* deno lint file.js
+*